carlospzlz/grpc-app/README.md

 ```
 ./client --request number one
 ```
-*Only the one, two, three and four are available*
+*Only one, two, three and four are available*

 #### Requesting one String
 To request a string you need to provide the index in the server's storage